hunnel/openVINO_install_guide_linux_without_FPGA/build_sample_apps_linux.md

-# Intel® OpenVINO™ Toolkit | Build the Sample Applications on Linux*
+# Intel® OpenVINO™ Toolkit <br>Build the Sample Applications on Linux*

 The Inference Engine sample applications are simple console applications that demonstrate how to use Intel's Deep Learning Inference Engine in your applications.